daleinen7/csnw-code-assignment/README.md

 ### Submitted Solution (Odometer)

-This is the second solution I came up with.
+Run `node solution.js` to see my solution.
 I was inspired by an odometer of a car.
 Each combination of '', '-' and '+' (converted to an array with the index representing 0, 1, 2), is found if the numbers increase from 00000000 to 22222222.
 The trick was converting the number to base 3 math so that we don't check combinations that aren't relavent (00000003 or 22972342 for example).
 After that everything fell into place.

 ### Randomize

 This was the initial solution I came up with.
-The obvious problem is that some times this solution is very fast (in the initial first 10 times I tested it, once a solution was found on the first iteration of the while loop!), while sometimes it is very slow (over 1000 iterations).
-Not very efficient or consistent.
+The obvious problem is that some times this solution is very fast (in the initial first 10 times I tested it, once a solution was found on the first iteration of the while loop!), while sometimes it is very slow (sometimes over 1000 iterations, though the average is a little under 600 iterations).
+It's not very efficient, consistent, or flexible.
 Another problem is if there were no solution, this while loop would run forever.

 What I did like about it though was it can return a different solution each time the program runs.

 ### Recursion

 My second thought after Randomize.
 I ultimately found the odometer solution more straightforward and abandoned this approach.
 After finding the Odometer solution, I came back to this and got further with it.
 As of now it still doesn't work.
+I can console.log the iterations but I cannot return the answer.

 ## Resources